catniplab/latent_dynamics_workshop/README.md

 ### Datasets:
 1. Vanderpol Oscillator

-2. Monkey reaching task
+1. Monkey reaching task

 ### Code setup:

+1. Clone the repo using `git clone --recursive`

-1. Use `git submodule update --init --recursive` to download the submodules
+1. If you missed the `--recursive` option, your `nlb_tools` folder will be empty.
+Use `git submodule update --init --recursive` to download the submodules

 1. Make a conda environment using the requirements.txt with `conda env create -f env.yml`